EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

 ## Conclusion

-In this section we added a new Telerik Blazor Server project to the solution.
+In this section we added a new Telerik UI for Blazor Server project to the solution.
 This project will eventually become the migrated solution.
-Through the Telerik tooling, a new project was easily created using a template which includes navigation, and sampling of components that are included in Telerik UI for Blazor.
+Through the Telerik tooling, a new project was easily created using a template that includes navigation, and sampling of components that are included in Telerik UI for Blazor.

 {: .tip-title }
 Just a few components are shown in the template, however Telerik UI for Blazor includes over 100 components.
 For a complete list of components see the official [Telerik UI for Blazor home page](https://www.telerik.com/blazor-ui).